-This guide crunches the numbers on earn rates for Uber, GoCar and Blacklane, and provides advice on which one you should direct your business to in order to rack up the most value in frequent flyer points.
+This guide crunches the numbers on earn rates for ingogo, Uber and Blacklane, and provides advice on which one you should direct your business to in order to rack up the most value in frequent flyer points.

 You can see here that it is hard to compare simple earn rates when there are different frequent flyer programs and currencies at play.
-On the surface, it looks like Blacklane and GoCar offer the highest earn rates, but keep reading to see why earning Starpoints with Uber might be the best avenue to take.
+And that’s not to mention that the services provided by each business varies.

 Blacklane is a luxury airport transfer, point-to-point and hourly (think weddings or parties) car service.

 - Business Class: equivalent to UberBLACK

 - Business Van/SUV: equivalent to UberSUV

 - First Class: equivalent to UberLUXE

 Currently, there are a number of frequent flyer earn options, including two points per USD/EUR/GBP spent with:

 - Cathay Pacific Asia Miles